LarvixON-ZPI/larvixon-documentation/src/content/docs/en/project/technologies.md

 1. Upload videos
 2. Manual annotation of larvae
-3. Export in ML formats xxx
+3. Export in ML formats TODO
 4. Integration with the training pipeline

 ---